Site Map

 Exams and Tests

-You may need an endoscopy if GERD symptoms are severe or come back after treatment.
+Your health care provider will recommend an endoscopy (EGD) to screen for BE if you are a high risk person.
+You may also need an endoscopy if GERD symptoms are severe or come back after treatment.

-During the endoscopy, your endoscopist may take tissue samples (biopsies) from different parts of the esophagus.
+During the endoscopy, your endoscopist (usually a gastroenterologist or specialist in conditions of the GI tract) may take tissue samples (biopsies) from different parts of the esophagus.
 These samples help detect the condition.
 They also help look for changes that could lead to cancer.

 Treatment